rwxrob/zet/20210827173738/README.md

 I love "quickly access" in particular.
 Spoken like a true web dev with a GUI binky in their mouth.
 By the way (*you fucking moron*) working in a web browser is not "on your machine" and yes I get what you mean.
 What's your next play?
-Trying to try and sell "network appliances" and "the network is the computer" bullshit?
+Trying to sell "network appliances" and "the network is the computer" bullshit?

 Yeah, no, you can't even remember that shit and how fast it fucking